 Atlanta Botanical Garden

 This is a secret world of serenity amid the city’s hustle and bustle.
-Visitors will find an ever-changing schedule of fascinating exhibitions, exciting events and interesting classes held at the Garden.
+The Garden hosts an ever-changing schedule of fascinating exhibitions, exciting events, and interesting classes.

 National Center for Civil and Human Rights